Shiv Roy: Season 2

 Shiv and Tom decide to cut their honeymoon short to attend to family matters in the wake of Kendall's attempted takeover.
 They join Logan and the other Roy children at the family's summer home in the Hamptons for lunch.
 Logan asks his children for their opinion on whether he should sell Waystar.
 None of them is comfortable openly sharing their thoughts, so Logan meets each individually in the privacy of his office.
-During their meeting, Logan offers Shiv the role of chief executive officer (CEO).
+During their meeting, Logan offers Shiv the role of CEO.
 She accepts but chooses to not disclose the news to Tom; she simply informs him that he was promoted to ATN's chair of global broadcast news.

 Gil tells Shiv that if he were to be elected president, he would name her his chief of staff.
 On the other land, Logan suggests it would take three years for Shiv to fully integrate into her offered role at Waystar.
 She finally tells Tom the news; he is excited for her but worries about his plans to inherit the company.
 Shiv reassures him that his ambitions are not in jeopardy before she mocks him and tells Roman in secrecy to not consider him as a threat.
 After considering her two options, Shiv quits Gil's campaign and informs Logan that she is ready to work for Waystar.

-Shiv vehemently opposes Logan's plans to takeover Waystar's rival Pierce Global Media (PGM).
+Shiv vehemently opposes Logan's plans to take over Waystar's rival Pierce Global Media (PGM).
 She asks Tom to talk him out of it before he leaves for the Waystar hunting retreat in Hungary; while he is away, she enjoys a one-night stand.
 Logan later tells Shiv that it is time to bring her into the company.
 On her first day, she observes the daily operations of Waystar as everyone is rushed into panic rooms.
 She is concerned about Kendall's mental health; he tearfully confides to her his belief that the only valuable aspect of him is his loyalty to Logan.
 During a weekend trip to the Pierce family estate in Long Island, Shiv abruptly announces that she was chosen to serve as CEO.
 Nan Pierce, the head of PGM, agrees to sell the company to the Roys on the condition that Shiv would be named as Logan's successor on the day of the merger.
 Logan refuses and calls off the deal, but receives a call soon after saying the Pierces changed their mind.
 Nan ultimately calls off the acquisition after New York Magazine published a sexual misconduct exposé regarding Waystar's cruise line.
 During a panel discussion, Shiv suggests that Logan should step down from the company.

 As Tom worries about his future with Waystar, Rhea Jarrell offers Shiv her former position as CEO of PGM.
 Shiv is interested in the offer, despite her growing suspicions that their meeting was a ploy concocted by her father.
 Logan later confirms Shiv's suspicions and accuses her of conspiring against him.